leftcase/scootloops/README.md

 See output of this script in action at https://hullscootloops.netlify.com.

 ## To setup your environment
-1. install Python 3
+1. apt-get install python3
+2. apt-get install python3-pip
-2. pip3 install plotly
+3. pip3 install plotly
-3. pip3 install statsmodels
+4. pip3 install statsmodels
-4. pip3 install requests
+5. pip3 install requests

 ## Build the graphs